• Skip to main content

 Instructions

-• You're going to roll your Caterpillar Roll with the rice on the outside, so you need to cover your makisu (bamboo mat) with plastic wrap to keep the rice from sticking.
-Prepare a small bowl of water to dip your fingers in to keep the rice from sticking to them.
+• You're going to roll your Caterpillar Roll with the rice on the outside, so you need to cover your makisu (bamboo sushi mat) with plastic wrap to keep the rice from sticking.
+Prepare a small bowl of cold water to dip your fingers in to keep the rice from sticking to them.

 • Lay one piece of nori towards the bottom of the mat.
 Lightly wet your fingers with water, then add a small amount of rice onto the nori.

-• Make sure your fingers are moist, then use your fingertips to gently spread the rice out to the edges of the nori in a thin even layer.
+• Make sure your fingers are moist, then use your fingertips to gently spread the rice out to the edges of the nori sheet in a thin even layer.
 Don't use too much pressure, or you'll end up mashing the grains of rice together.

 • Flip the rice and nori over so that the rice is facing down and the nori is facing up.
 Place some cucumbers along the bottom edge of the nori, then top with the unagi.